Cosmology with voids from the Nancy Grace Roman Space Telescope: The void-galaxy cross-correlation function

 We note that the VGCF is sensitive to the growth rate of cosmological perturbations via $f/b$ and to the expansion history of the universe via $\epsilon$.
 This observable is also sensitive to other cosmological parameters, such as $\sigma_8$ and $h$.
 However, the ability to constrain these other quantities depends on the specific VGCF model.
 In this work we considered a model-independent approach, which exclusively probes a subset of background parameters in a robust and unbiased way, through the AP test.

 The best-fit models are shown as white contours in the 2D VGCF plots in Figure \ref{fig: xi_2d}.
-For reference, the corresponding multipole models are also plotted.
-The best-fit models appear to represent the data well down to small scales.
+For reference, the corresponding multipole models are also plotted in the panels on the right side.
+The best-fit models appear to match the data well down to small scales.
 Our results exhibit correlations consistent with those found by \citet{hamaus_2020} and \citet{hamaus_2022}.
 Specifically, we observe a weak correlation between $\epsilon$ and $\beta$, and a strong correlation between $\beta$ and $\mathcal{M}$.
 The estimated true values, represented by dashed lines in Figure \ref{fig: triangle}, are computed as follows.
 To compute the true value of $\beta$, both the values for $f(z)$ and $b(z)$ are required.
-The growth rate $f$ is computed via
+The growth rate $f$ is computed via the following relation, with cosmological parameters provided by the simulation:

 with a growth index $\gamma\simeq 0.55$ \citep{lahav_1991, linder_2005}.
 For the bias $b(z)$ we assume the relation in \citet{wang_2022}.
 The parameter $\epsilon$ is expected to be equal to 1, as we used the cosmology of the simulation to convert angles and redshifts into distances, introducing no AP effect.
 The parameters $\mathcal{M}$ and $\mathcal{Q}$ do not have specific values, and their distribution is not relevant to the cosmological interpretation of the posteriors (given their use to account for potential biases due to e.g., spurious voids contamination and noise in the deprojection).